chetanreddyn/Autonomous-Surgical-Robot/README.md

 ## Known Issues

 #### Jaw Angle Command
 The jaw angle can take negative values when using the MTMs but using the dvrk/crtk API functions, we were unable to pass negative values.
 The stable function used to control the robot is `move_cp` or `move_jp`.
-When passing a negative jaw angle, the jaws stop at 0 degrees and do not go below.
+When passing a negative jaw angle, the jaws stop at 0 degrees and does not go below that.
 We need to explore other API functions like servo_jp or interpolate_jp to be able to pass negative jaw values.

 **Teleoperation Demo**